uthcode/learntosolveit/source/omscs/cs6301/p2l8-library-exercise-ocl.rst

 >> So very similar to the, very similar to the previous one.

-This one doesn't have to be a conditional, conditional.
+This one doesn't have to be a conditional.
 Because there's only one possibility here.

 16 - Operations